projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       reboot

 #.
-Confirm that you see the GRUB menu with the “ACRN multiboot2” entry.
+Confirm that you see the GRUB menu with the "ACRN multiboot2" entry.
 Select
    it and proceed to booting ACRN.
 (It may be autoselected, in which case it will boot with this option automatically in 5 seconds.)

    .. code-block:: console
+      :emphasize-lines: 6

                               GNU GRUB version 2.04
       ────────────────────────────────────────────────────────────────────────────────